akusoff/simple-slot-machine/README.md

 # Simple Slot Machine

 That's just simple game that simulates work of slot machine.
-It was written in pure c using SDL2 library.
+It was written in pure C using SDL2 library.

 To compile it you should install SDL2, SDL_Image and SDL_TTF on your sistem.